ed-kung/CSUN-Econ-433/labs/lab02/README.md

 - Integer
 - Numeric
 - Dates
-- Strings
+- Strings (i.e. text)
-- Categorical (or factors)
+- Categorical (a.k.a. factors)

 Data types are important because it tells you how the data should be interpreted.
 It also tells you what you can and can't do with the data.
 For example, numbers (integers and numeric) can be added, subtracted, multiplied, and divided.
 Dates can only be subtracted to get the number of days between two dates, but they cannot be added, multiplied, or divided.
 Strings (meaning text data) cannot be added, subtracted, multiplied, or divided at all.

 Categorical data (or factor data) are data in which the values can be one of a set of categories.
 Marital status is a good example of categorical data.
 People can be married, separated, divorced, widowed, or never married.
 State of residence is another example of categorical data.
 People can be located in one of 50 states.
+Categorical data shouldn't be added, subtracted, multiplied, or divided.

 ### Changing Data Types

 Notice that in `df`, the data type for both `STATEFIP` and `MARST` is integer when really they should be categorical.
 In fact, `SERIAL`, `PERNUM`, `STATEFIP`, `COUNTYFIP`, `SEX`, `MARST`, `RACE`, `HISPAN`, and `EMPSTAT` are all integers when they should be categorical.

-The reason R loaded them as integers is because R does not know when a variable is meant to be categorical or not.
-When R looked at `IPUMS_ACS2019_CA_1.csv`, all it could see is that there were integers in the column for `MARST` (since IPUMS codes all its categorical variables in integers).
+When using `read.csv`, R loaded these variables as integers because R can't tell by looking at the CSV file that these variables are meant to be categorical.
+When R read from `IPUMS_ACS2019_CA_1.csv`, all it could see is that there were integers in the column for `MARST` (since IPUMS codes all its categorical variables in integers).
 Since R saw that there were integers in the `MARST` column, it loaded `MARST` with the integer data type.

 13. Fortunately, it is easy for us to change the data type of a variable.
 To change the data type of `MARST` from integer to categorical, type `df$MARST <- as.factor(df$MARST)`.

-14. Now type `str(df)` again.
-You will see that `MARST` now has the data type of `factor`, which is what we want.
+14. Now type `str(df)` again. `MARST` now has the data type of `factor`, which is what we want.

 15. Type `summary(df$MARST)` to show a summary of the variable `MARST`.
 You will see that 148,220 rows have a value of 1, 9,460 rows have a value of 2, and so on.
 You can check the [IPUMS website](https://usa.ipums.org/usa-action/variables/MARST#codes_section) for the definitions of these numerical codes.

-16. Type `summary(df$INCWAGE)` to show a summary of the variable `INCWAGE`. `INCWAGE` is a numeric variable so you will see that the `summary()` command gives a different kind of output.
+16. Type `summary(df$INCWAGE)` to show a summary of the variable `INCWAGE`. `INCWAGE` is a numeric variable, so `summary()` gives a different kind of output.
 When summarizing a categorical variable, `summary()` shows a frequency table.
 When summarizing a numeric variable, `summary()` shows the minimum, 25th percentile, median, mean, 75th percentile, and maximum.

     Note that in this data, the 25th percentile of `INCWAGE` (i.e. salary and wage income) is zero.
 This is because the dataset contains both working adults and non-working adults and children.
 So it is not surprising that over 25 percent of the data has zero wage and salary income.